As Putin eyes sure reelection, Russia’s economy defies sanctions, critics

 Russian president’s all but guaranteed fifth term in power comes as economy has outperformed expectations.

-Russia’s success in evading Western sanctions has helped its economy far outperform expectations ahead of Vladimir Putin’s all but certain re-election on Sunday.
+Russia’s success in evading Western sanctions has helped its economy outperform expectations ahead of Vladimir Putin’s all but certain re-election on Sunday.

 Ever since Russia’s invasion of Ukraine in February 2022, the Russian economy has consistently defied the dire predictions of critics.